 All Calgary parks are open from 5 a.m. - 11 p.m. except:

-Parks and Pathway Regulations are in place to ensure the safety of all users and keep our parks healthy and sustainable.
-Please follow them on each visit.
+Pathway rules, regulations and etiquette guidelines are in place to ensure the safety of all users and keep our parks healthy and sustainable.
+Please follow them each time you visit.

 - Keep animals leashed (unless otherwise posted at designated off-leash areas).

 - Clean up after your pet (min. $250 fine).

 - Respect plants, trees and wildlife (min. $500 fine for illegal tree removal or pruning).